 Feel free to join any of the local groups for their runs.
-If your group wants to be included on this list, if you have additional information, or have questions about distance and pace for the various runs please e-mail our Group Run Coordinator, Monica Henley.
+If your group wants to be included on this list, if you have additional information, or have questions about distance and pace for the various runs please e-mail our Group Run Coordinator, Alex Morrow.

 BTC Saturday Long Run Training Group for Marathons and Half Marathons

 The BTC Long Run Group is a group of runners that began training together in 2006.
 Each year they pick a goal Marathon/Half Marathon in the fall and train together.
 Saturday morning routes and water stops are coordinated by the BTC with members dropping water along the route.
 Paces range from 8:00 to 12:00.
 Distances for Saturday morning runs range from 8 to 22 miles.
 This is not a group for beginners.
 The BTC Long Run Group is an open group.
 Alex Morrow heads up the weekly runs.
 You can email him here or visit the group's Facebook page for information.

 You can also check the weekly information documents:

 Birmingham Track Club organized Saturday morning moderate distance run (3.5 - 7 miles typically) for new runners wanting to increase their distances or existing runners wanting a group to run with but not interested in longer mileage.
 Contact the Moderate Run Coordinator, Mark Criswell, or check them out on Facebook for more information.

 You can also check the weekly information document: